November is Diabetes Awareness Month

 90-95% of the 30 million Americans who are diabetic have type 2 diabetes.

 Type 2 diabetes can be managed through a healthier lifestyle – following a healthier diet, being more physically active, managing your stress and getting enough sleep.
 Alternatively, your doctor may prescribe insulin medication to avoid complications and control your blood sugar.

 Managing diabetes and living a healthy lifestyle

-By managing blood sugar and other risk factors, individuals with diabetes may live a relatively normal lifestyle and avoid the development of cardiovascular disease.
-Here are a few things you can do to either prevent or manage diabetes and prevent heart disease:
+By managing blood sugar and other risk factors, individuals with diabetes may live a relatively normal lifestyle.
+Here are a few things you can do to either prevent or manage diabetes and prevent long-term complications: